raineorshine/sieve-builder/README.md

 node bin.js filters.js
 ```

-This will generate a sieve script and save it to `./out/1.sieve.txt`.
+This will generate a sieve script and save it to `./out/1.sieve.txt`, etc

 **filters.js:**